aymenfurter/bicep-reviewer/README.md

 3. Pipeline Setup Requirements:
    - Create a PAT (Personal Access Token) with Code (Read & Write) permissions
    - Add it as a pipeline variable named `ADO_PAT` (mark as secret)
+   - Build and add a bicep-validator as a Secure File
+   - Add your bicep rule set as a Secure File
    - Create a variable group containing Azure OpenAI and Search settings

 4. Pipeline Features: